APTA Maryland's Spring Meeting is Available On Demand

 - Understand how to bill for work conditioning and functional testing using standard CPT codes.

 Instruction Level: Intermediate

-Join APTA staff as they review state/federal and commercial insurance changes and the impact on practice.
-The discussion will include both public and private insurers and and a variety of practice areas (private practice , outpatient, inpatient, SNF, home care., etc.)
+Join APTA staff as they review Federal legislative and regulatory, and commercial payer trends, challenges, and opportunities for the physical therapy profession.
+The discussion will include both public and private insurers and and a variety of practice areas (private practice, outpatient, inpatient, SNF, home care., etc.)

 - Review the current payment and reimbursement policies for major payers in the industry, including Medicare; Medicaid, and major commercial payers.